How your customers can protect their cottage, RV and boat from inflation

 Protect your watercraft with the right Agreed Value limit

-“Even salvage is expensive now because there’s such a high resale value that a lot more people are interested in damaged boats and units because it’s profitable to repair and sell them at current market rates,” said Mckone.
+“Even salvage is expensive now because there’s such a high resale value that a lot more people are interested in damaged boats because it’s profitable to repair and sell them at current market rates,” said Mckone.

 Aviva’s main watercraft policy includes an Agreed Value Limit that pays out a pre-determined amount if there’s a total loss.
 This is not automatically adjusted when inflation is higher.